Colin Mackerras

-Colin Patrick Mackerras AO FAHA (马克林 (Mǎ Kèlín); born 26 August 1939 Sydney, Australia) is an Australian sinologist, Emeritus Professor at Griffith University, and specialist in Chinese culture.
-He has published on Chinese drama, national minorities of China, Australian-Chinese relations and images of China in the West.
+Colin Patrick Mackerras AO FAHA (马克林 (Mǎ Kèlín); born 26 August 1939 in Sydney, Australia) is an Australian sinologist, Emeritus Professor at Griffith University, and specialist in Chinese culture.
+He has published on Chinese drama, national minorities of China, Australian-Chinese relations, and images of China in the West.

 Biography

 Mackerras was raised Catholic and pursued an M.A. degree at the University of Cambridge.
 In 1964 he went with his wife, Alyce Mackerras, for the first time to China, where their first son was born.
 Mackerras taught in Beijing until 1966 at the Foreign Language Institute (now Beijing Foreign Studies University), returning in 1986, 2005, 2006–07, 2008–09, 2010 and 2011–12.
 He was awarded a Doctor Of Philosophy by the Australian National University in 1970.

 He was Chair Professor and Research Scholar at the Australian National University in 1966–1969.
 He was Professor at the School of Modern Asian Studies at Griffith University in 1974–2004.
 At Griffith he served as Chair, School of Modern Asian Studies (1979–1985) and as Head School of Modern Asian Studies (1988–1989, 1996–2000).
 Since 2004 he has been Professor Emeritus at the Department of International Business and Asian Studies (Griffith University).

 He is a member of the Asian Studies Association of Australia (President, 1992–95) and Chinese Studies Association (President, 1991–93).

 He is twin brother of Malcolm Mackerras, a psephologist, and brother of the conductor Charles Mackerras (1925–2010) and the barrister and social campaigner Neil Mackerras (1930–1987).